 What are you working on, what is in the pipeline for you for 2021?

 I am currently working on establishing a system design club – Planet D at MIT integrating my design philosophy, creative process, and culture with a group of design talents to create and cultivate a transparent, sustainable, and meaningful educational organization at MIT.
-I view the project as a socially impactful piece of work that hopefully will stay and grow generations after generations.
+I view the project as a socially impactful piece of work that hopefully will stay and grow generation after generation.

 What do you think are the biggest challenges and opportunities in your career/industry now?

-I think the biggest challenge nowadays in the design industry now is that people are starting to view the design at a strategic level, which is great to see the transformation from viewing design as a toolset to design as a mindset.
-But it also triggers opportunities for design education that what should we teach to our designers for our future generation beyond just to be a problem solver.
+I think the biggest challenge nowadays in the design industry is that people are starting to view design at a strategic level, which is great to see the transformation from viewing design as a toolset to design as a mindset.
+But it also triggers opportunities for design education, such as questioning what we should teach our designers for our future generation beyond just being a problem-solver professional.